-If at anytime, the Program Director feels that they can no longer keep the student safe because of their disregard of program rules, the program director can dismiss the student from the program.
+If at any time, the program director feels that they can no longer keep the student safe because of their disregard of program rules, the program director can dismiss the student from the program at their sole discretion.

 If a student is dismissed from the program, they will receive a written notice outlining the violation(s) and be asked to vacate the property within 24 hours.
-In addition, students who are dismissed from the program will receive a “WF” (withdrawal fail) for the course(s).
-As stated in Section 2.2 of the Participant Agreement, ‘if Participant is dismissed from the Program, Participant agrees to be sent home with no refund of fees and agrees to be solely responsible for all costs and expenses associated with Participant’s return home.’
+In addition, students who are dismissed from the program may receive a “WF” (withdrawal fail) for the course(s), if applicable.
+As stated in Section 2.3 of the Participant Agreement, “if Participant is dismissed from the Program, Participant agrees to be sent home with no refund of fees and agrees to be solely responsible for all costs and expenses associated with Participant’s return home.”

 Student Disciplinary Actions Upon Return